 Spring, dates set depending on conditions (check site)

-This beloved annual event at Alpine Meadows offers another creative spin to the wacky spring skiing season.
+This beloved annual event at Palisades Tahoe offers another creative spin to the wacky spring skiing season.
 Tee up on the unique nine-hole golf course that will span the mountain, beginning at the Summit Express Chair and ending at the bottom of Alpine Bowl Chair.
 Give your usual snow outfit a layer of Caddyshack-inspired color: Whether you manage to birdie or bogie your way through the snow, you can enter the costume contest at the end.

 The Kamikaze bike trail extends down the backside of Mammoth Mountain, from the peak to the Main Lodge.
 Spell “kamikaze” backwards—and travel the trail backwards too—and you get the Winter Ezakimak race, which invites participants to use snowshoes, cross-country skis, fat bikes, or even just go by foot and do a 5K up the mountain.
 Spectators, meanwhile, can just ride the gondola to the top for the music, family-friendly activities, and beer or hot cocoa.